nicholasRenninger/SquareTankMUX/README.md

-# SquareTankMUX -- Python Serial Logging Application
+# SquareTankMUX - Python Serial Logging Application
-This repo represents a vairety of experimentation with Ubuntu/Windows/Raspbian versions of python/C serial communication applications and Rapberry Pi serial MUXing.
+This repo represents a vairety of experimentation with Ubuntu/Windows/Raspbian versions of python/C serial communication applications and Rapberry Pi serial MUXing for the purposes of automatic measurement of sensors attached to a clean-room vacuum chamber.

 The final application will identify all defined devices attached to any serial ports of a raspberry pi, including those connected to a multiplexed serial connection, and then allow for continuous reading of these devices over serial.
 All measurements taken will be recorded after every poll to a log file.